ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 # Preserving Incomplete Uploads with "Prefer: transaction" {#prefer-transaction}

 The stateless design of HTTP generally implies that a request is atomic (otherwise parties would need to keep track of the state of a request while it's in progress).
-Clients need not need be concerned with the side-effects of error halfway through an upload.
+Clients need not be concerned with the side-effects of error halfway through an upload.

 However, some clients may desire partial state changes, particularly when remaking the upload is more expensive than recovering from an interruption.
 In these cases, clients will prefer the incomplete upload to be preserved as much as possible, so they may resume from where the incomplete request was terminated.